- Shortness of Breath

 To provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers are automatically being placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
 This suspension of payments will last until Sept.
 30, 2020, but you can still make payments if you choose.
 Click the link above to learn more.

-Story County is the most food insecure county in all of Iowa.
+Story County has historically been one of the most food insecure counties in all of Iowa.
 With the COVID-19 pandemic, we know our local food insecurity will grow.
 In the link above you can find information on a variety of food resources, including food pantries county-wide (and their changes during this time), school district food resources during COVID-19, and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.

 The Iowa Department of Human Services (DHS) submitted another federal waiver to Food and Nutrition Services (FNS) to ensure continued expanded access to food.
 This federal waiver allows for continued increased benefits for current and newly eligible applicants.
 DHS will increase June Food Assistance benefits to the maximum allowable amount per household.
 If a household is not already receiving the maximum amount for June, those additional benefits will be added to their EBT card with their normal monthly benefits.